sudo-panda/Kshipra/README.md

 ## Conclusion

-Kshipra,meaning remover of obstacle aims to follow on his name and protect,save the populace from a disaster which has been a prevelant problem in the world
+To make Kshipra accessible to all, a lite version of the site shall run paralelly to the main site.
+In the lite version all the User has to do is enter his location,instead of using a live map, and Kshipra shall display if he's in a safe zone or not which will reduce internet data consumption considerably.
+Landslides have been a relatively smaller scale natural disaster but it's deadly nonetheless and landslides in India are more frequent than any other part of the world.
+Kshipra,meaning remover of obstacle aims to follow on his name and protect,save the populace from a disaster which has been a prevelant problem in India and the World.